Hiatus (television): Planned hiatus

-Most broadcast network television series are scheduled for a season of 22 episodes in a time span running 36 weeks from September to May, so networks usually arrange the 22 episodes to air in blocks.
+Most broadcast network television series are scheduled for a season of 22 episodes in a time span running 36 weeks from September to May.
+That means at least 14 weeks of repeats, so networks usually arrange the 22 episodes to air in blocks.
 Television stations often implement a hiatus for their programs to split up a season for storyline purposes.
 Some programs also go on hiatus so that their television networks can reserve episodes for airing during the three major ratings sweeps periods, wherein networks compute their television advertising fees based on their programs' ratings during that period.
 Programs return from a hiatus in time for the sweeps period so as to generate high ratings, and as such usually include special content in programming such as guest stars, controversial and unexpected plots or topics, extended episodes, and finales.
 Television programs tend to have a hiatus for the late-November, throughout December and early January holidays or the summer if the season does not end before, resuming at some point after, most often early February in the case of Christmas and New Year, and September in the case of the summer.

-In the United States, hiatuses may also be common during major sporting events - currently Major League Baseball playoffs in October for Fox, the Olympic Winter Games in February quadrennially on NBC, and the NCAA Division I men's basketball tournament in March for CBS, and for Sunday programs, throughout the winter awards season.
+In the United States, hiatuses may also be common during major sporting events - currently Major League Baseball playoffs in October for Fox, the Olympic Winter Games in February quadrennially on NBC, and the NCAA Division I men's basketball tournament in March for CBS, and for Sunday programs, throughout the winter awards season, the weeks of the Super Bowl and Daytona 500 included.
+Sometimes the ABC Saturday Night Movie will take an April and/or May hiatus if a Canadian team is playing a Stanley Cup Playoff game on each Saturday night.
 The American mid-season break usually starts at Thanksgiving in late-November, sometimes ending with a Thanksgiving or Christmas episode, and lasts until the Super Bowl the first Sunday in February.

 The final episode airing before the Christmas break is usually referred to as the midseason finale, or in the northern hemisphere, "winter finale".

 At this time, other TV series may be launched, often a filler short series between seasons to ensure the 22-episode run will conclude in May.